The SHARP 2025 project aims to review and upgrade the current test and rating protocols of the SHARP scheme.

 What is the purpose of the SHARP 2025 Project?

 Since the SHARP scheme was launched, there has been new knowledge and understanding of the factors involved in motorcyclist injuries, including a focus on the risks associated with rotational forces experienced during real-world helmet impacts.
 This has led to important changes for several international motorcycle helmet test and assessment standards and regulations.
 To ensure the SHARP scheme remains up to date, the DfT is carrying out a research project to review and upgrade the current test and rating protocols of the scheme.
-To support these activities, the TRL is engaging with key stakeholders and involve them in the SHARP 2025 project and the development of the future scheme.
+To support these activities, the TRL is engaging with key stakeholders and involving them in the SHARP 2025 project and the development of the future scheme.

 What is TRL’s Role in the SHARP 2025 Project?